smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Interfaces/IAssets.md

 Assets represents images, video, documents and others on the user interface.

-The management of assets within a Smint.io Portal is organized into distinct actions, each represented by its own interface.
+The management of assets within a Smint.io Portal is organized into distinct methods groups, each represented by its own interface.
 These interfaces encapsulate specific functionalities related to reading, searching, downloading assets.

 At the top level, the `IAssets` interface serves as the parent interface, inheriting all other assets-related interfaces.

-All action outcomes are processed asynchronously and wrapped in a background task.
+All method outcomes are processed asynchronously and wrapped in a background task.
 For more information on how background tasks are handled in Smint.io, please refer to the [background tasks documentation](../../BackgroundTasks/Endpoints/GetReadme.md).

-To maintain brevity, we will solely specify which actions are either long-running or immediately executed.
+To maintain brevity, we will solely specify which methods are either long-running or immediately executed.

 # IAssets Interface

-The `IAssets` interface provides actions to access assets in Smint.io Portals.
+The `IAssets` interface provides methods to access assets in Smint.io Portals.

 ## Child Interfaces